andymckay/cleardjango/text/recipe_04.rst

     todo.timestamp = datetime.now()
     todo.save()

-You'll see that the assignment of values to the object matches the fields.
-If the field is called "text" then you assign to text (as per line 2).
-At the end calling save performs all the necessary SQL inserts into the database.
+The assignment of values to the object matches the fields.
+If the field is called *text* then you assign to *text* (line 4).
+Calling save performs all the necessary SQL inserts into the database.

-In this model, we've set a default value for *completed* to be False.
-By default when you create a todo item, it won't be completed.
-So in the above piece of code, we didn't bother setting the value for *completed*.
-But we did set one for *timestamp*, what happens if you don't for example:
+In this model, we've set a default value for *completed* to be *False*.
+So we didn't bother assigning the value for *completed*.

+But we did set one for *timestamp* [#f3]_.
+This is a required field and if you don't assign it, for example:

 .. code-block:: python
     :linenos: